hesameworks/web3c/README.md

 Free for personal and commercial use.

-If used in a commercial product, a visible attribution must be included, such as:
+If used in a commercial product, a visible Attribution must be included, such as:

 "This product includes components from web3c [hesameworks](https://github.com/hesameworks/web3c)developed by Hesamedine."

 See [LICENSE](https://github.com/hesameworks/web3c/blob/main/LICENSE) for the full text.
+See [Attribution](https://github.com/hesameworks/web3c/blob/main/ATTNIBUTION.md) for the full text.